draeger-lab/ModelPolisher/README.md

 If you want to process a large number of models, or you don't feel comfortable using the Python API client package, this is the recommendend usage.

 ### Parameters
-Parameters can be passed via a [json file](https://github.com/draeger-lab/ModelPolisher/wiki/Parameters#json-file) or as [command line arguments]((https://github.com/draeger-lab/ModelPolisher/wiki/Parameters#command-line-arguments)).
+Parameters can be passed via a [json file](examples/config.json) or as command line arguments.

+See [the Wiki](https://github.com/draeger-lab/ModelPolisher/wiki/Parameters) for more information.

 ### Using Docker
 ModelPolisher is provided as a Docker image.